mradensky/marissaradensky/index.md

 Hi!
-I'm a fifth-year computer science PhD student at the University of Washington advised by [Dan Weld](https://www.cs.washington.edu/people/faculty/weld).
+I'm a PhD candidate at the University of Washington advised by [Dan Weld](https://www.cs.washington.edu/people/faculty/weld).
 My research is in the area of human-AI interaction.
 More specifically, I enjoy investigating methods to support end users' verification and control of AI suggestions.
 Most often, I study these methods for applications to scientific communication and in the context of LLM-powered tools or recommender systems.

 Email: radensky@cs.washington.edu